Mirantis/mke-docs/content/docs/operations/kubernetes/_index.md

     requestTimeout: 1m0s
 ```

-You can further configure a kubelet using the `extraArgs` field.
-This YAML map creates runtime flags that are passed directly to the kube-apiserver process.
+You can further configure kube-apiserver using the `extraArgs` field to define flags.
+This field accepts a list of key-value pairs, which are passed directly to the kube-apiserver process at runtime.

 ## kube-controller-manager